Sanjukta2212/Sanjukta2212/README.md

 ## About me

+- Senior Enterprise Data Analyst at Shelter Insurance with 4+ years of technical experience in data analytics, predictive modeling ⚙️📊

+- Built data governance from scratch, ensuring quality, compliance, and accessibility 📊🔒

+- Built a real-time 360° Customer Insurance Profile, unifying 80 years of legacy data across 15+ business units 🔄👥

+- Delivered consolidated customer insights to support enterprise-wide decision-making and drive business impact 📈

 - Master's in Data Science from State University of New York at Buffalo 🎓

-- 3+ years professional experience as a cloud engineer specialized in Azure at a Fortune 500 company 💼

 - Passionate about data-driven insights and automation 🔍